oliverjam/learn-advanced-react-reusable-components/README.md

 </select>
 ```

-With a composable API the developer has full control over how and where each composite part is rendered.
+With a composable API like this the developer has full control over how and where each composite part is rendered.

 In React components that work this way are usually called _compound components_.
 Here's how our `InputField` might look as a compound component: